 • Jail time.
 You could spend between 48 hours and 6 months behind bars with a first DUI conviction.

 Repeat offenses or those accompanied by reckless behavior exacerbate these consequences.
 If you have recently been arrested for DUI, a Los Angeles DUI attorney can help you form a solid defense.
-Contact the Kraut Law Group today to discuss your legal options.
+Contact the Kraut Criminal & DUI Lawyers today to discuss your legal options.